webiny/docs.webiny.com/docs/guides/creating-css-class-element-settings-plugin.md

 Congratulations! 🎉

-We've successfully created a simple page element settings, which can be use to add `CSS class` to every page element in our Page Builder app.
+We've successfully created a simple element settings, which can be use to add `CSS class` to every page element in our Page Builder app.

 Plugins are one of the core feature of Webiny.
 The whole Webiny Architecture is based on it.
 The plugin system is so versatile yet simple.
 It makes it very easy to extend an existing functionality or to add a new functionality.